NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Strengths:**

-* High AUC of 0.93 indicates excellent discrimination between patients with and without heart disease.
+* High AUC of 0.93 show the different between patients with and without heart disease.
-* Precision of 90% ensures a low rate of false positives, making it reliable for identifying true heart disease cases.
+* Precision of 90% make sure a low rate of false positives, making it reliable for classification true heart disease cases.
-* Balanced performance across both classes, as evidenced by near-equal macro and weighted averages.
+* Balanced performance in both classes, as demonstrated by the almost equal macro and weighted averages.

 **Insights for Medical Applications:**

-* Logistic Regression is well-suited for identifying patients at risk, ensuring most cases are accurately classified.
+* Logistic Regression is well-suited for classification patients at risk, make sure most cases are accurately classified.
-* The high AUC suggests it is particularly effective for screening programs, where false negatives must be minimized.
+* The high AUC suggests it is effective for testing programs, where false negatives must be minimum.
-* Recommended for clinical environments requiring explainable models, as Logistic Regression coefficients provide interpretable insights into contributing factors.
+* Recommended for medical that need models that can be easily understood, as Logistic Regression coefficients offer clear insights into the factors that contribute.

-**Summary:** Logistic Regression performs about the same as KNN in accuracy but edges out with a higher AUC, making it slightly better for spotting heart disease and non-heart disease cases.
+**Summary:** Logistic Regression performs about the same as KNN in accuracy but have a higher AUC, making it slightly better for classify heart disease and non-heart disease cases.
 Ideal for applications where diagnostic accuracy matters a bit more.

 <br>
 <br>